• Skip to primary navigation

 No spiralizer?
 No problem!
 Simply julienne your zucchini (cut it into matchsticks) instead.

 Can’t find Campari tomatoes?
 Just swap them out for cherry tomatoes.
-Because they’re smaller, I recommend cutting them in half rather than quartering.
+Because they’re smaller, I recommend cutting them in half rather than quartering them.

 Trying to save time?
 Buy pre-prepared pesto, then stir in some lime juice and zest.